-As a person eligible for Medi-Cal, you have a right to receive medically necessary specialty mental health services from the MHP.
+As a person eligible for Medi-Cal, you have a right to receive medically necessary specialty mental health services from Madera County Department of Behavioral Health Services.
 When accessing these services, you have the right to:

-- Be treated with personal respect and respect for your dignity and privacy. - Receive information on available treatment choices and have them explained in a manner you can understand. - Take part in decisions regarding your mental health care, including the right to refuse treatment. - Be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience,
+- Be treated with personal respect and respect for your dignity and privacy. - Receive information on available treatment choices and have them explained in a manner you can understand. - Take part in decisions regarding your mental health care, including the right to refuse treatment. - Be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience, punishment, or retaliation about the use of restraints and seclusion. - Ask for and get a copy of your medical records, and request that they be changed or corrected, if needed.

-- punishment, or retaliation about the use of restraints and seclusion. - Ask for and get a copy of your medical records, and request that they be changed or corrected, if needed. - Get the information in this handbook about the services covered by the MHP, other obligations of the MHP, and your rights as described here.
-You also have the right to receive this information and other information provided to you by the MHP in a form that is easy to understand.
-This means, for example, that the MHP must make its written information available in the languages used by at least five percent or 3,000 of its MHP beneficiaries, whichever is less, and make oral interpreter services available free of charge for people who speak other languages.
-This also means that the MHP must provide different materials for people with special needs, such as people who are blind or have limited vision, or people who have trouble reading.
+Receive the information in this handbook about the services covered by Madera County Department of Behavioral Health Services, other obligations of Madera County Department of Behavioral Health Services, and your rights as described here.
+You also have the right to receive this information and other information provided to you by Madera County Department of Behavioral Health Services in a form that is easy to understand and is compliant with the American Disabilities Act.
+This means, for example, that Madera County Department of Behavioral Health Services must make its written information available in the languages used by at least five percent or 3,000 of Madera County Department of Behavioral Health Services beneficiaries, whichever is less, and make oral interpreter services available free of charge for people who speak other languages.
+This also means that Madera County Department of Behavioral Health Services must provide different

-- Get specialty mental health services from an MHP that follows its contract with the state for availability of services, assurances of adequate capacity and services, coordination and continuity of care, and coverage and authorization of services.
-The MHP is required to: - Employ or have written contracts with enough providers to make sure that all Medi-Cal eligible beneficiaries who qualify for specialty mental health services can receive them in a timely manner. - Cover medically necessary services out-of-network for you in a timely manner, if the MHP does not have an employee or contract provider who can deliver the services.
-"Out-of-network provider" means a provider who is not on the MHP's list of providers.
-The MHP must make sure you do not pay anything extra for seeing an out-of-network provider.
+- materials for people with special needs, such as people who are blind or have limited vision, or people who have trouble reading. - Receive specialty mental health services from a Madera County Department of Behavioral Health Services that follows its contract with the state for the availability of services, assurances of adequate capacity and services, coordination and continuity of care, and coverage and authorization of services.
+Madera County Department of Behavioral Health Services is required to: - Employ or have written contracts with enough providers to make sure that all Medi-Cal eligible beneficiaries who qualify for specialty mental health services can receive them in a timely manner. - Cover medically necessary services out-ofnetwork for you in a timely manner, if Madera County Department of Behavioral Health Services does not have an employee or contract provider who can deliver the services.
+"Out-ofnetwork provider" means a provider who is not on Madera County Department of Behavioral Health Services list of providers.
+Madera County Department of Behavioral Health Services must make sure you do not pay anything extra for seeing an out-of-network provider.